RishavMishraRM/Machine_Learning_Case_Study/README.md

 ## Data
-The dataset is collected from the following link: <a href="https://www.kaggle.com/datasets/spscientist/students-performance-in-exams?datasetId=74977">Kaggle Link</a> or direct link
+The dataset is collected from <a href="https://www.kaggle.com/datasets/spscientist/students-performance-in-exams?datasetId=74977">Kaggle Link</a> or direct link
 (https://www.kaggle.com/datasets/spscientist/students-performance-in-exams?datasetId=74977)

 * This project understands how the student's performance (test scores) is affected by other variables such as Gender, Ethnicity, Parental level of education, Lunch and Test preparation course.